flaviut/experimental-tree-pattern-match/README.md

-Sort prototype with pattern matching on a tree.
+Prototype of pattern matching on trees.

 Interesting, but the usefulness is limited.
 There easier to reason about methods of doing the same thing, perhaps even with better performance characteristics.